• Skip to primary navigation

 side view a lightly patted down disc of wonton dough on a cornstarch-dusted work surface

-a rolling pin in the middle of the soft wonton disc being rolled out
+A rolling pin in the middle of the soft wonton disc being rolled out.

 my hand splitting the dough into equal parts using a red plastic dough cutter